Skip to main content

 Find out more

-6. Pembroke Lodge at Richmond Park, London
+6. Pembroke Lodge Richmond Park, London

 This leafy corner of calm has 11 acres of beautiful, landscaped grounds, light and spacious interiors, and a licence for weddings of up to 140 guests – all situated at the highest point of Richmond Park, the famed London Royal Park that’s home to more than 650 wild deer.

 The wisteria-clad exterior of this Grade II listed building is the perfect backdrop for photos – but the interior is just as magical.
-The breathtaking Belvedere space at Pembroke Lodge is the largest ceremony space, with a private terrace and sweeping views of the Thames Valley, while the photo-shoot-ready Russell Suite within the Georgian Wing is filled with period features and works well for more intimate nuptials.
+The breathtaking Belvedere space at Pembroke Lodge is the largest ceremony area, with a private terrace and sweeping views of the Thames Valley, while the photo-shoot-ready Russell Suite within the Georgian Wing is filled with period features and works for more intimate nuptials.

 Both rooms have their own dedicated outdoor ceremony areas for summer celebrations, too.